valda-z/vm-ansible-autodeploy/README.md

 ### Test it

-Now you can access jumpbox vi ssh (see connection information on VM Overview page).
+Now you can access jumpbox vi ssh (see connection information on VM Overview page) or you can test your whole deployment - go to overview page of Application Gateway in you resource group and access public IP (or FQDN) in web browser.

 In jumpbox we have installed in /opt/appsetup folder deployment and redeploy scripts.